steen-elv/copper-print-gallery-spec/docs/architecture/decisions/adr-terraform-infrastructure-management.md

 - Improved consistency and reproducibility across different environments.
 - Easier management of complex infrastructure as the system grows.
 - Ability to automate infrastructure changes as part of our CI/CD pipeline.
-- Leverage our team's existing expertise in Terraform.

 ### Negative
 - Initial setup time to define our infrastructure in Terraform.